it-blueprints/sysagent/README.md

 ```

 ### Defining a scheduled jobs
-If it is a job that runs on a schedule, then define a scheduled job class instead by implementing the ``ScheduledJob`` interface
+If your job needs to be scheduled to run at a specific time of the day, you can specify a CRON expression for it.
+All you need is for your job
-The only difference is that you have to override the ``getCron()`` method now
+to implement the ``ScheduledJob`` interface.
+Now you are expected to implement the ``getCron()`` method like so
 ```
 public class MyJob implements ScheduledJob {